-And I just wanted to ask is that-is that true?
+And I just wanted to ask: is that true?
 Was there a time when you were just playing laundromats?
-And if not, if that's just a weird urban legend, do you remember your first shows, with Against Me!?
+And if not, if that's just a weird urban legend, do you remember your first shows with Against Me!?

-I-well, we played one laundromat that started that legend.
-[Chuckles.]
-Um.
-Maybe we did play subsequent laundromats, but it was really this one legendary laundromat show that that was all born from.
-But, you know, we really like-we didn't fit anywhere, as a band.
-And so, starting out in Southwest Florida, as I said, where at first there was no place to play, you know, we would busk on street corners or we would, like... you know, we got really into the activist scene and really into being part of Food Not Bombs and what was called FRAN-the Florida Radical Activist Networks, where a bunch of people who did Food Not Bombs in their different towns would meet up once a month and talk about what we were doing and then we'd organize things like youth liberation conferences or mayday gatherings.
+Laura Jane Grace: Well, we played one laundromat that started that legend.
+Maybe we did play subsequent laundromats.

+But it was really this one, legendary laundromat show that that was all born from.
+But, you know, we really like-we didn't fit in anywhere as a band.
+And so, starting out in Southwest Florida-as I said, where at first there was no place to play-you know, we would busk on street corners, or we would like-you know, we got really into the activist scene and really into being part of Food Not Bombs and what was called FRAN, the Florida Radical Activist Networks, where a bunch of people who did Food Not Bombs in their different towns would meet up once a month and talk about what we were doing.
+And then we'd organize things like youth liberation conferences or May Day gatherings.

-And so, we'd like go and camp in the middle of the Ocala National Forest for a week and, you know, me and Kevin-who was the original drummer in Against Me!-he would bring his pickle buckets and I would bring my acoustic guitar.
-And I saw that as like the advantage too, then, of the acoustic guitar.
-It was like, "Oh, we don't need amplifiers."
-If we can't have a venue to play at, let's just take that a step further and like disown it.
-And be like, "Well, not only are we not gonna wanna play on a stage, we're not even gonna use amps and that'll like give us an independence and ability to adapt where all these other bands that are existing in South Florida, bemoaning the fact that they don't have a venue to play-like, we'll have an edge over them in this way."
+And so, we'd like go and camp in the middle of the Ocala National Forest for a week.
+And you know, me and Kevin-who was the original drummer in Against Me!-he would bring his pickle buckets, and I would bring my acoustic guitar, and I saw that as like the advantage too, then, of the acoustic guitar.
+It was like, oh, we don't need amplifiers.
+If we can't have a venue to play at, let's just take that a step further and like disown it and be like, "Well, not only are we not going to want to play on a stage, we're not even going to use amps."
+And that'll like give us an independence and an ability to adapt, where all these other bands that are existing in south Florida bemoaning the fact that they don't have a venue to play-like, we'll have an edge over them in this way.